CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 $ yarn cypress
 ```

-A Cypress window will open, with a modal that says "To help you get started", informing us Cypress created some sample files.
-Click "OK, got it!"
+A Cypress window will open.
+You'll see a blue message that says "We've created some sample test files…".
+Click "No thanks, delete example files", then "Yes, delete files".
+Then quit Cypress and rerun `yarn cypress` to restart it.

-Now let's tweak these files.
+Now let's tweak some other files Cypress created.
 In the root of your project should be a `cypress.json` file.
 Open it and replace the contents with:

 ```json
 {